thoughtspot/thoughtspot.github.io/_app-integrate/runtime-filters/about-runtime-filters.md

 ## Limitations of runtime filters

 Runtime Filters do not work directly on top of tables.
-You need to create a worksheet if you want to use Runtime Filters.
+You must create a worksheet if you want to use Runtime Filters.
 This means that the pinboard or visualization on which you apply a runtime filter must be created on top of a worksheet.

-If the worksheet was created from an answer (i.e. it is an aggregated worksheet), Runtime Filters will only work if the answer was formed using a single worksheet.
+If the worksheet was created from an answer (it is an aggregated worksheet), Runtime Filters will only work if the answer was formed using a single worksheet.
 If the answer from which the worksheet was created includes raw tables or joins multiple worksheets, you won't be able to use Runtime